MILVLG/bottom-up-attention.pytorch/README.md

 This repository contains a **PyTorch** reimplementation of the [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention) project based on *Caffe*.

 We use [Detectron2](https://github.com/facebookresearch/detectron2) as the backend to provide completed functions including training, testing and feature extraction.
-Furthermore, we migrate the pre-trained Caffe-based model from the original repository which obtains **the same visual features** as the original model (with deviation < 0.01).
-To the best of our knowledge, we are the first success attempt to migrate the pre-trained Caffe model.
+Furthermore, we migrate the pre-trained Caffe-based model from the original repository which can extract **the same visual features** as the original model (with deviation < 0.01).
+To the best of our knowledge, this is the first success attempt to migrate the pre-trained Caffe model to PyTorch.

 ## Table of Contents